Elective Home Education (EHE)

 • contact you to discuss your education plans

-• the local authority supporting you to apply for a school place
+• support you to apply for a school place

-• the initiation of a School Attendance Order (SAO) to ensure your child has access to education
+• start a School Attendance Order to make sure your child receives education

-Should you wish to stop electively home educating your child, the local authority will support you with applying for a school place.
+If you decide to stop home educating, we will support you to apply for a school place.

 Help us to improve this website